nastyakarnila/tripledot-studios-test-task/readme.md

 3. **A/B Test Analysis**
    Analyzing A/B test results to assess statistical significance between variants.

-In case you want to reprocude results locatlly
+In case you want to reprocude results locally
 ## Installation and Running Instructions

 ### Prerequisites